Matanbenami12/Identify_small_objects_SSD/README.md

 and compare between SSD_mobilenet to SSD_resnet

-First SSD_mobilenet take us about 2 dayes to get under 1 and SSD_resnet take us 1 day
+we try  a real time image processing and found they distance to how to found a distance in a real time image processinggo [here](https://github.com/Matanbenami12/Identify_small_objects_SSD/tree/main/Distance%20from%20camera)

 Now let us see the diffrent
-i84p
-Model name	Speed (ms)	COCO mAP1	Outputs

-ssd_mobilenet_v1_coco	30	21	Boxes
-ssd_resnet_101_fpn_oidv4	237	21	Boxes

-we try  a real time image processing and found they distance to how to found a distance in a real time image processinggo [here](https://github.com/Matanbenami12/Identify_small_objects_SSD/tree/main/Distance%20from%20camera)
+Real time identify:

 | Model name     | Traning time  | real time Speed (ms) | real time Identify 0.5m|  real time Identify 1m| real time Identify 1.5m|